Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

 Mentholatum' Ice Gel was almost as bad; I won't be using their spray, but I'll try Tiger Balm next; after my back gets better again, enough for me to sheer will power into the fray.

+In the beginning, Prabhupadas' Club exclusively allowed ganja; it's common knowledge that all living ISKCON gurus have ganja experience, so it's a mandatory requirement now.

+What Yoga?
+That can mean literally any"-thing"; in the grand scheme of Sanskritic poetry.
+Will Bhakti Yoga, or Hasya Yoga, or Yoga Nidra, or Milam, or Tummo, strengthen my back?
+Hot Yoga v Himalayan Yoga?
+How (in)frequently should I do it?
+Studying Sanskrit is Yoga!
+Otherwise there's always HeavyWeight Yoga… Butt Naked Yoga is the only way!

  There are lots of things, but firstly you need to get your fitness up, interval training is the fastest...start by doing 100m sprints, breaking for 1 min before doing the next.
 Repeat 10 times intense